XinyiMsumyee/my-pages-starter/_posts/2019-12-14-clusterAnalys.md

 title: "Cluster analysis of taxi trips"
 date: 2019-12-14
 published: true
-tags: [dataviz, hvplot, seaborn, matplotlib, randomForest]
+tags: [dataviz, matplotlib, DBSCAN]
-excerpt: "This is the introduction of the prediction model."
+excerpt: "This is the introduction of clustering analysis done in the project."
 hv-loader:
   hv-chart-1: "charts/importance.html"
 toc: true